thepenguinn/smj5/jackd/README.md

 # Earphone Jack Daemon

-Listens for Earphone plugging in and plugging out event and plays or pauses MPD accordingly.
+Listens for Earphone events and plays or pauses MPD accordingly.
 Btw, only works on Samsung J5.

 # Building